-The features obtained from the SWO let us classify between DLS and DMS-MSNs.
-Accordingly, we used them to study the transition from one circuit to the other, exploring the properties of the SWO in dorsocentral striatum (DCS) (Fig. 3A), a hypothetical third region between DLS and DMS [see methods].
-We considered three possible scenarios (Fig. 3A, B): If the activity of both circuits is mostly driven by the afferent inputs, we should observe a gradient moving from one circuit to the other (Hypothesis 1), or alternatively a third type of circuit (Hypothesis 2).
+Once it had been shown that DLS and DMS circuits could be separated based on their SWO, we studied the transition from one circuit to the other, exploring the properties of this brain state in dorsocentral striatum (DCS) (Figure 3A), a hypothetical third region between DLS and DMS (see Materials and methods).
+We considered three possible scenarios (Figure 3A,B): If the activity of both circuits is mostly driven by the afferent inputs, we should observe a gradient moving from one circuit to the other (Hypothesis 1), or alternatively a third type of circuit (Hypothesis 2).
 Whether other factors, either extrinsic or intrinsic to the DS, control the spontaneous activity of these circuits, we should observe a sharp transition from one circuit to the other (Hypothesis 3).
-To address this question, we recorded MSNs in the DCS [see methods] in whole-cell, extracting the previous 13 features of the SWO (Table S1).
-Then, we projected the DCS-MSNs into the standardized space used for the classification of DLS- and DMS-MSNs (Fig. 3C), containing the values of number of peaks in the Up state, Up state amplitude and Up to Down transition slopes (Table S1, Fig. S3).
-In order to study the distribution of the DCS-MSNs along the classification boundary, we used the hypervector computed by the SVM to perform the classification (Fig. 3C, see methods).
-We projected the data onto this hypervector and compared the distribution of the MSNs recorded from DCS to determine whether they belonged to either DLS or DMS circuits, or whether they had different properties (Fig. 3D).
+To address this question, we recorded MSNs in the DCS (see Materials and methods) in whole-cell, extracting the previous 13 features of the SWO (Supplementary file 1A).
+Then, we projected the DCS-MSNs into the standardized space used for the classification of DLS- and DMS-MSNs (Figure 3C), containing the values of number of peaks in the Up state, Up state amplitude and Up to Down transition slopes (Supplementary file 1A, Figure 3-figure supplement 1).
+In order to study the distribution of DCS-MSN in the parameter space relative to the populations of DLS- and DMS-MSNs we used the SVM that had been used previously to classify these two populations.
+We wanted to understand if the DCS-MSNs created a continuum between the DLS- and DMS-MSNs populations along the decision axis or whether this separation remained after the addition of the new pool of MSNS.
+To answer this question, we used the hypervector computed by the SVM to perform the classification (Figure 3C, see Materials and methods).
+We projected the data onto this hypervector and compared the distribution of the MSNs recorded from DCS to determine whether they belonged to either DLS or DMS circuits, or whether they had different properties (Figure 3D).
 If a sharp functional boundary exists between DLS and DMS, we would have recorded an undetermined amount of MSNs belonging to both circuits (Hypothesis 3).
 Otherwise, it would appear a new cluster with an undescribed third functional type of MSN, with an unknown distribution along the hypervector (Hypothesis 2) or in between DLS and DMS-MSNs distributions (Hypothesis 1).
 The distribution of MSNs recorded in the DCS was consistent with a mixture of MSNs from DLS and DMS circuits supporting a sharp transition between DLS and DMS regions [see discussion].
-DCS distribution (Fig. 3D, green trace) was significantly different to either the DLS and DMS distributions (p< 0.01, Fig. 3D, red, blue and black traces respectively) and equivalent to the combination of both (p=0.681, Fig. 3D, green and black traces).
+DCS distribution (Figure 3D, green trace) was significantly different to either the DLS and DMS distributions (p<0.01, Figure 3D, red, blue, and black traces respectively) and equivalent to the combination of both (p=0.681, Figure 3D, green and black traces).